-HPV vaccine may benefit HIV-infected women, study findsNovember 9th, 2012 in HIV & AIDS /
+HPV vaccine may benefit HIV-infected women, study findsNovember 9, 2012 in Medicine & Health / HIV & AIDS

 (Medical Xpress)—Women with HIV may benefit from a vaccine for human papillomavirus (HPV), despite having already been exposed to HPV, a study finds.
 Although many may have been exposed to less serious forms of HPV, more than 45 percent of sexually active young women who have acquired HIV appear never to have been exposed to the most common high-risk forms of HPV, according to the study from a National Institutes of Health research network.

 HPV is the most common sexually transmitted infection in the world.
 The virus can infect the anal and genital areas, mouth and throat of males and females.
 High-risk forms of the virus can cause cancer, including cancer of the cervix.

 The researchers noted that earlier studies had found many women with HIV were more likely than were women who did not have HIV to have conditions associated with HPV, such as precancerous conditions of the cervix, as well as for cervical cancer.